jmlondon/hc_whales/hc_whales.md

-**Table 1**: Parameter values and distributions used in the Monte Carlo simulation of killer whale consumption of harbor seals in Hood Canal, Washington.
+Table 1: Parameter values and distributions used in the Monte Carlo simulation of killer whale consumption of harbor seals in Hood Canal, Washington.

 | Parameter | Source | Range | Distribution |
 |:--------- |:------ |:----- | ------------:|